Steve Bannon’s Billionaire Benefactor Cuts Him Off

 The criticism comes after the publication of excerpts from Michael Wolff’s upcoming book on the Trump White House, which include a flurry of quotes from Bannon that were not well received in the West Wing.
 But Mercer has reportedly been annoyed with Bannon for weeks, the Post reported Wednesday, citing his support of Roy Moore in Alabama and “comments in the news media that seemed to stoke unnecessary fights.”

 In Thursday’s statement Mercer said she remains committed to Breitbart News, of which she is a partial owner.
-But she’s reportedly not sold on Bannon remain in charge at the conservative news site.
+But she’s reportedly not sold on Bannon remaining in charge at the conservative news site.
 And she’s not alone.
 The Wall Street Journal reports:

 Mr. Bannon’s longtime benefactors, billionaires Robert Mercer and his daughter Rebekah Mercer, are actively distancing from him even before the expected release of Michael Wolff’s book “Fire and Fury: Inside the Trump White House,” according to two people close to the Mercers.